 This is some of that Stockbridge cuteness.
 With the sun going down later in the spring and summer, we often enjoyed partially lit walks home after dinner.
 There were always others out on the streets as well, so you can feel safe any time of day!

 We did most of our eating in Edinburgh at restaurants in Stockbridge as well as Old and New Town (the Part II – coming shortly), but there was one delicious restaurant outside of these areas that I have to share.
 Blonde.
 The restaurant is in the area of Newington.
 Though we took an Uber there from Stockbridge, we walked home (I think that was the day I hit 20,000 steps, however, so beware it’s a haul)!

 Where Radici was one of my favorite meals in Edinburgh, both my husband and my mom thought Blonde might be at the top of their lists.
 It really is hard work prioritizing great food, isn’t it?
 But somebody has to do it!!

 Blonde has a great selection of dishes from differing cuisines, suitable for various diets.
 And you all, the salted caramel ice cream, brownie sundae situation was SO GOOD!
 I’ll give you a moment to drool over all the food…

 I’m a sucker for farmers market.
-Besides coffee shops, I really only care about farmers markets when I travel. (read St. Remy Farmers Market, London’s Borough Market, and Best Farmers Market in LA to see what I mean).
+Besides coffee shops, I really only care about farmers markets when I travel. (read St. Remy Farmers Market, London’s Borough Market, Daylesford Farm, and Granville Market in Vancouver to see what I mean).